jtco-io/aeon/ops/README.md

 # Ops

-Prion in addition to be a cutting edge software, utilizes an automated test, build and deploy chain that is to say [CI](https://en.wikipedia.org/wiki/Continuous_integration) & [CD](https://en.wikipedia.org/wiki/Continuous_delivery).
+Aeon in addition to be a cutting edge software, utilizes an automated test, build and deploy chain that is to say [CI](https://en.wikipedia.org/wiki/Continuous_integration) & [CD](https://en.wikipedia.org/wiki/Continuous_delivery).